What Are The Standard Curtain Sizes (Size Chart Included)

 Drop length

-The drop length is the more tricky measurement of the two and may take a few attempts to figure out the best curtain length for your room.
+The drop length is the more tricky measurement of the two, and it may take a few attempts to figure out the best curtain length for your room.
 First, you need to decide on the look you want from your curtains.
-Some people like the curtains to only just meet the floor, while some people prefer the luxury look of curtains elegantly trailing along the floor.
+Some people like the curtains to just meet the floor, while some people prefer the luxurious look of curtains elegantly trailing along the floor.
 In some instances, you may want shorter curtains that drop to just below the windowsill.

 Once you have decided on the type of look you want from the length of your curtains, you can start measuring.
 First, measure between 4 and 8 inches above the top of your window.
 This is where you should position your curtain rod.